firefly-iii/docs/docs/support/features.rst

 Roadmap and release schedule
 ----------------------------

 There is no formal roadmap for Firefly III.
 However, I try to release a new version of Firefly III every month.
-Check out the `mile stones on GitHub <https://github.com/firefly-iii/firefly-iii/milestones>`_ to see what is being considered for future versions.
+Check out the `milestones on GitHub <https://github.com/firefly-iii/firefly-iii/milestones>`_ to see what is being considered for future versions.